sroberts/sroberts.github.io/_posts/2014-05-13-using-robots-to-fight-bad-guys.md

 title: Using Robots to Fight Bad Guys
 ---

-At the end of last year I was invited few places (CentralPA Open Source, BSidesDFW, & BayThreat) and gave a talk about some of the work I've done to adapt Hubot, GitHub's friendly-ish chatbot, and GitHub's Chat Ops workflow for DFIR.
+At the end of last year I was invited few places ([CentralPA Open Source](http://cposc.org/), [BSidesDFW](http://www.securitybsides.com/w/page/60987881/BSidesDFW), & [BayThreat](http://www.baythreat.org/)) and gave a talk about some of the work I've done to adapt [Hubot](https://hubot.github.com/), GitHub's friendly-ish chatbot, and GitHub's Chat Ops workflow for DFIR.
 While it was great to get the ideas out there's a lot to deploying, using, and customizing VTR.
-So this is my extended breakdown of ChatOps, Hubot, Hubot-VTR, Rhodey, and building modules in CoffeeScript.
+So this is my extended breakdown of [ChatOps](http://www.reddit.com/r/chatops/), Hubot, Hubot-VTR, and building modules in CoffeeScript.

 ## My Presentation
 <script async class="speakerdeck-embed" data-id="d8d4ee4026280131bf6a16acd67ce186" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>